PublicDataWorks/complaint-manager/README.md

 - You may ignore this warning; the tests will still pass.

-### Setup Prettier
+### Set Up Prettier

-This project has a prettierrc.js file that dictates formatting.
+This project has a `prettierrc.js` file that dictates formatting.
 To set this up to work automatically in VSCode first add the prettier extension, then go to Code > Preferences > Settings and turn on the setting "Format on Save" (you can do Format on Paste too if you want) and set the "Default Formatter" to prettier.